Max Holm

-Max Holm is a former American football and basketball player and coach.
+Max Holm is an American former football and basketball player and coach.
 He is credited with building one of the strongest defensive teams for NAIA football during his day.
 He is one of the few "modern era" college coaches to have been both the head basketball coach and the head football coach at the same school in the same calendar year.

 Playing career

 A native of Pittsburgh, Holm played as an end for Westminster College for the 1960 and 1961 seasons under Hall of Fame coach Harold Burry.
 Holm completed his high school football play at Peabody High School in Pittsburgh.

 Coaching career

 Geneva basketball

 Holm was the basketball coach for the Geneva College in Beaver Falls, Pennsylvania, for the 1971–72 season, and then resigned to take the head football coach position at the same school.
 Prior to being head basketball coach, he was an assistant in the program for two seasons.